 Is your survival work supporting your sacred work?
 Are you wondering what your sacred work is?
 Because of my Dream Team, every program that I create includes a big sisterhood component.
 The magic of a supportive group was my soul fuel.

 My sacred work is helping women claim their hidden or disowned gifts, so they can shine their light in a world that needs us.
-If you are want to discover or do your sacred work and reclaim your hidden gifts, Unlock Your Unique Genius – an intensive workshop style retreat in Pismo Beach California AND a 3-month Sisterhood Mastermind is OPEN for registration.
-You can still get the earlybird pricing!
+If you are want to discover or do your sacred work and reclaim your hidden gifts, Unlock Your Soul's Calling – our signature course & community for coaches, empathic women, and meaning-driven women who are aching to know their purpose and create meaningful work or a business they love.
+Registration is OPEN and you can still get the earlybird pricing until May 8!

 If you want to start living the life that is waiting for you, then this program is for you!